-Crimson Historians & Urbanists warmly invites you to the book launch of ‘A City of Comings and Goings' on July 11th 2019 at the Independent School for the City in Rotterdam.
-During this launch we will also celebrate the return of the exhibition 'A City of Comings and Goings' to Rotterdam that was on show earlier at the Venice Architecture Biennale 2018.
+Crimson Historians & Urbanists presented the book ‘A City of Comings and Goings' on July 11th 2019, at the Independent School for the City in Rotterdam.
+This was also the moment to celebrate the return of the exhibition 'A City of Comings and Goings' to Rotterdam that was on show earlier that year at the Venice Architecture Biennale 2018.

 Crimson believes that architecture and urbanism can make our cities more resilient to migration.
 In ‘A City of Comings and Goings’ we bring together a cast of European cities (Amsterdam, London, Prato, Vienna, Berlin and Aarhus) that have been marked by migration.
 Each cities is represented through a compelling essay by a local scholar.
 From these cities we have also selected a catalogue of one hundred projects that tackle the issue of migration in many different ways and on different scales.
 The essays, the catalogue of projects and the manifesto-like introductory essay, make for a book that demonstrates how planning and architectural design can play a crucial role in making the Western European city into a resilient and exciting City of Comings and Goings.